Developer: Sonic Team Publisher: Sega Platforms: PlayStation 2,

 Chao's Lower Body

-The Chao that runs the shop has its lower body modeled but this can't be seen normally due to the fixed camera.
+The Chao that runs the shop has its lower body fully modeled but this can't be seen normally due to the fixed camera showing you the front only.

-Sonic Riders was first developed on the GameCube, then ported to PlayStation 2 and Xbox.
+Sonic Riders was first developed for the PlayStation 2, Xbox and GameCube.
 The Windows version is actually a port of the Xbox version; and, as with other Windows ports of Sonic games, it's a pretty poor port.
 Some of these bugs are only in the Windows version, while other bugs originate from the Xbox version.
 Here are some bugs present in the Xbox & Windows versions:

 Choppy CG Cutscenes